Site Navigation

 It is better to rest eternally knowing you have done all the best you can for the people you’ll leave behind.
 Your estate must be laid out properly before your health becomes an issue to protect you during your remaining years.
 The service of an experienced estate planning attorney is crucial in this undertaking to ensure that every detail of your will becomes valid and authentic.

-The probate process when a loved one diesAt Cass & Ramos, PLLC, we have a team of Miami estate planning attorneys who are always prepared to guide you through the complicated process of estate planning.
+The probate process when a loved one diesAt Miami Probate Attorney, we have a team of Miami estate planning attorneys who are always prepared to guide you through the complicated process of estate planning.
 We will help in establishing your power of attorney, living trust, and healthcare directives.

 The state could acquire control of your assets if you don’t secure a credible estate planning attorney by your side.
 With us, you can protect your property from being disseminated based on the state’s provisions rather than your wishes.